bitwarden/help/_articles/faqs/billing-faqs.md

 For more information, see [Hosting](https://bitwarden.com/help/hosting).

+### Q: What happens if I discontinue my Premium subscription?

+**A:** Premium Individual subscriptions default to automatic renewal on an annual basis.
+If you proactively cancel your renewal, see [Cancel a Premium Subscription](https://bitwarden.com/help/article/cancel-premium/) for detailed information about what will happen.

 ## Payment Options

 ### Q: What payment options do you accept for customers based in the United States?